 Earl Grey Chocolate truffles

 Line a rimmed baking sheet with parchment or wax paper.
-Scoop out rounded teaspoonfuls of the ganache (that's the fancy French term for the chocolate mixture) and roll them between your palms to form small balls.
-Place them on the prepared baking sheet and chill them in the fridge until firm, about 1 hour.
+Scoop the chocolate mixtures by rounded teaspoonfuls.
+Roll the scoops in the palms of your hands briefly to form balls.
+Place on the prepared baking sheet.
+Put the sheet back into the fridge to re-firm, about another hour.

 Sift the cocoa powder into a small bowl.
 Take the truffles out of the fridge.
 Working in batches, roll them again between the palms of your hand, then drop them into the cocoa powder.
 Toss to coat, then place the truffles back on the baking sheet and put them back into the fridge to chill and set.

 NOTES: Since there are very few ingredients here, they all need to be top-quality.
 Using a mass-produced Earl Grey might give you a decent cup of tea, but the flavors won't hold up to the chocolate in this setting.
 This creates a very firm ganache - it can be a bit tough to work with in the rolling stage.
 For a softer ganache, you'll want to tinker with the cream/butter ratio, upping the cream while lowering the butter.
 I'm sure there are others on this site who can provide more exact figures.
 The straining of the cream is extremely important.
 I think you should take out some insurance here and line a fine-mesh strainer with cheesecloth.
 Mass-produced teabags usually have very small shreds of tea leaves in them.
 Some of them can slip through a fine-mesh strainer, causing a gritty candy.

 Questions, Comments & Reviews